 Gills are also a well sought after habitat for many species of marine parasites.
 Copepods and leeches are amongst these ectoparasites (ectoparasites are parasites that do not life inside their host but that prefer to attach themselves or move on the outside of their hosts) which are often found on gills.

 To film underwater, you must get close to your subject, really close.
 If your picture or underwater video footage is not good enough, it's often because you were too far away from your subject.
 Way too often, scuba divers take underwater pictures or film moray eels from too far away, preferring to stay at what they consider a safe distance and using their zoom to get a better shot of the impressive and threatening-looking animal.

 However, zooming in underwater is not recommended because water absorbs a lot of colour and light, and in a big space full of water, there are often many suspended particles, even on a day with good visibility.
 Filming through this big mass of water will drastically decrease the quality of your image or underwater footage.

 Some underwater videographers will try to compensate for the absorption of light in water by adding more light with their video lights (increasing the strength) or by increasing the ISO setting of their camera or opening their diaphragm.
 However, adding more or increasing the strength of the light beam of the video lights to a big water mass will result in more backscatter, which are little dots and specks created by light reflecting on small suspended particles in the water column.
 And if you increase the ISO setting in your camera, you will create more “noise” in your footage.

-Technique: Get close to you subject, real close… I see way too often divers taking pictures or filming from too far away.
-Moray eels with their opening and closing mouth full of long teeth can sometimes be intimidating but unless you’re an octopus you’ll have nothing to fear.
+The only way to avoid getting poor images underwater is by moving close to your subject.
+Moray eels, with their opening and closing mouth full of long and threatening teeth, can sometimes be intimidating, but unless you’re an octopus, you have nothing to fear.